Ryan1729/twisted-fish/README.md

 # Twisted Fish

-This is a single player only version of the card game [Twisted Fish](https://boardgamegeek.com/boardgame/24447/twisted-fish), which was published by the apparently defunct McNiell Designs ([web archive link](https://web.archive.org/web/20120215164041/http://www.mcneilldesigns.com/)).
+This is a single player only version of the card game [Twisted Fish](https://boardgamegeek.com/boardgame/24447/twisted-fish), which was published by the apparently defunct McNeill Designs ([web archive link](https://web.archive.org/web/20120215164041/http://www.mcneilldesigns.com/)).

 As of this writing, the implementation is not complete.
 This project was started from [this template](https://github.com/Ryan1729/cross-platform-template).